Luc-Bertin/PythonBlog/_posts/2020-11-11-Coding-a-Neuron-With-Numpy.md

 result_dot_product, result_matrix_product
 ```

     (array([[22]]), array([[22]]))

-# elementwise multiplication (Hadamard Product on Matrices (or column/row vector)
+## "componentwise" multiplications (i.e. Hadamard Product on Matrices, or column/row vector)

-To not confuse with dot product:
+Not to confuse with dot product:

 ```python
 vector1 * vector2 # vector of element multiplications
 ```
+Returns a vector of the component-wise multiplications.

     array([2, 8, 3, 4, 5])

 ```python